 Note File Characteristics

 Bookshelf Browse: Move between the Generic folder and subfolders with 4 and 6, then press the Pound key on the generic folder or the desired subfolder.
 The generic folder and your subfolders are displayed at the same level.
 In the generic folder or in the subfolder of your choice, use keys 4 and 6 to navigate between note files.
 Skip back or forward 10 items while holding the 4 and 6 keys.
-By pressing key 3 rotatively, you can Delete a file, move note, copy note and delete note.
+By pressing key 3 rotatively, you can Delete a file, move note, copy note, set a custom note name and delete note.
 When on the Generic folder or any subfolder, pressing key 3 rotatively will give you the following options: delete category and notes, delete notes in category, delete category and move notes, consolidate notes and rename category.
 Consolidating means we rename in an incremental order the files from 1 to the total number of notes.
 Consolidating notes impact all the notes present on the device for this specific media (SD card or internal memory).
 To confirm any action that you will find while rotating with the 3 key, press the Pound key.
 You can press any other key to cancel.

 Reading: Playback stops at the end of each file.
 Bookmarks, Time Jump navigation levels and Notes are available on keys 2 or 8.
 Go To Time and Go to Note are also available.